SACGF/shariant_docs/docs/integration/api/classification_post.md

 }
 ```
 ### institution
-Visible to any user that belong to a lab that belongs to the same institution as the lab the record was created against.
+Visible to any user that belongs to a lab that belongs to the same institution as the lab the record was created against.

 ### logged_in_users
 Visible to all logged in Shariant users and will be included in Shariant exports to other labs around Australia.